wadefagen/waf.cs.illinois.edu/collections/_visualizations/Trends-in-High-School-GPAs-of-Incoming-Freshman/index.md

 ### Nerd Out with This Data Yourself 🎉

-We love this data and we build a small MicroProject for you to do a real data science project in under an hour!
+We love this data and built a MicroProject for you to do a real data science project in under an hour!
 Let's nerd out:

 <style>
 ul > li > ul {